robbert-harms/MDT/docs/model_sampling.rst

     )

-here, we load the input data, fit the BallStick_r1 model using MDT and use that as a starting point for the MCMC sampling.
+here, we load the input data, get a suitable optimization starting point, fit the NODDI model and then finally use that as a starting point for the MCMC sampling.

 ***************